IBM/storage-fusion/AI/quickstarts/fusion-developerhub/QUICKSTART.md

 - ✅ **Guest Login**: Click "Enter" on the homepage to access immediately
 - **Note**: If you see a GitHub login error, this is expected.
 Use Guest access for testing.

+⚠️ Production Recommendation

+Guest access is enabled by default to simplify evaluation and onboarding.
+Before deploying to production, configure GitHub OAuth, OpenShift OAuth, or another supported identity provider and disable guest access to ensure appropriate authentication and access control.

 ### 4.2 Browse and Navigate Through Homepage

 The Developer Hub homepage is your central hub for accessing all Fusion AI resources, documentation, and tools.

 #### Welcome and Overview

-The homepage displays a welcome message with a link to the [Quickstart Guide](https://community.ibm.com/community/user/blogs/anushka-jaiswal/2026/05/29/quickstart-developer-hub-on-ibm-fusion-with-redhat) to help you get started.
+The homepage displays a welcome message with a link to the [Quickstart Guide](https://community.ibm.com/community/user/blogs/namita-singroha/2026/06/25/quickstart-fusion-developer-hub-via-gitops) to help you get started.

 #### Quick Access Sections